jojozhuang/jojozhuang.github.io/_posts/2016-09-16-serve-static-website-in-nginx-with-kitematic.md

 ```
 Notice, we just add another h2 tag showing 'Hello World, Kitematic!' under the original one.

-Refresh the home page in web browser, you see the impact.
+Refresh the home page in web browser to see the change.
 ![MIME Type](/public/pics/2016-09-16/newpreview.png)
 This is how volume works.
 Kitematic can map Docker container volumes to directories on your Mac.

 ## 3. Serve Our Own Website
 Now let’s try to serve a more interesting website.
 [Download the zipped files](https://github.com/gabrielecirulli/2048/archive/master.zip) for 2048, a popular (and addictive) web-based tile game.
-Extract this zip file into the folder you just opened:
+Extract this zip file into your local volume folder.
 ![MIME Type](/public/pics/2016-09-16/2048.png)

-Refresh the page in web browser, you can play it now.
+Refresh the page in web browser, you can play the game now.
+Cool!
 ![MIME Type](/public/pics/2016-09-16/2048preview.png)

 ## 4. References